Thousands in Ballinspittle County Cork hope that they will witness a statue of the Virgin Mary move.

 He also claims to have witnessed apparitions of the face of Our Lord and Padre Pio.

-While the Catholic Church has argued that these claims should be treated with caution and prudence, Edmund Barry comments
+While the Catholic Church has argued that these claims should be treated with caution and prudence, Edmund Barry says,

 Approximately 80% of the people here saw most of those movements or apparitions, and certainly they all can not be wrong.

-An RTÉ News report by Michael Ryan broadcast on 15 August 1985.
+An RTÉ News report broadcast on 15 August 1985.
+The reporter is Michael Ryan.